-The Bank applies different strategies and processes to mitigate different risks on an on-going basis.
+The Group applies different strategies and processes to mitigate different risks on an ongoing basis.
 The progresses of these mitigations are tracked in respective governance platforms.

-3 Overview of risk management and RWA (continued)
+3 Overview of risk management and risk weighted assets ("RWA") (continued)

 3.2 OV1: Overview of RWA